seek-oss/logger/docs/eeeoh.md

 ### AWS Lambda via AWS CDK

-Components deployed to AWS need to derive their own `VERSION`.
+Components deployed to AWS Lambda need to derive their own `VERSION`.
 If you're using Buildkite, we recommend defining the following in your pipeline:

 ```yaml